How to Start a Succesful Blog and Make Money In 2022

 The time is always right to start a new super ambitious project that your friends and family will likely judge.

-I truly believe that what stops us from plunging right in, buying that domain name, and getting started is one thing: what will other people think?
+I genuinely believe that what stops us from plunging right in, buying that domain name, and getting started is one thing: what will other people think?

-To answer that, I really do understand you.
-I felt like that for a long time – and sometimes I still do.
+To answer that, I do understand you.
+I felt like that for a long time – and sometimes, I still do.

-However, life is short, and the only way we can succeed is by being willing to look stupid.
+However, life is short, and we can only succeed by being willing to look stupid.

-In this guide, I’ll tell you everything there is to know about starting a successful blog that makes money.
+In this guide, I’ll tell you everything there is to know about starting a successful blog in 2022 that makes money.

 When I was 19, I started a fashion blog.
 Over the years, it became successful, but never in a constructive way.

-What I mean with that is, I made enough money to live every month and I got to travel a lot.
-Like a LOT.
+What I mean by that is, I made enough money to live every month, and I got to travel a lot, like a LOT.

 This essentially means: I only make money when brands pay me for promoting something.

 I needed to find a way to make my website work for me, not the other way around!!